I learned many lessons from the late author chef Anthony Bourdain, including:

-I’m not the only one who sat up and rewound the DVR.
+I’m not the only one who sat up and rewound the DVR to play back the line.
 His words reflected the resignation I’ve felt about some topics I write about, topics I’ve seen turn into a “conversational third rail.”

 When I Googled the “Parts Unknown” episode for a video clip, I found quotes in this article by Simon Thomsen written for Business Insider of Australia. , as well as the aftermath of Bourdain speaking his mind once he’d returned home.